 Popular magazine and newspaper articles may be found in Academic Search Complete by limiting results using the facets on the left to select "Magazines" .

 Scientific writing is intended for other researchers in a field, and assumes a significant amount of prior knowledge in the field.
-Scientific manuscripts are frequently submitted for peer review (review for accuracy by other experts) before publication.

-Scientific articles contain specific elements and characteristics:
+Scientific peer review articles contain specific elements and characteristics:

 Even though scientific articles have passed through a rigorous peer review process, one must be careful and critical when reading such documents.
 More current investigations and findings may update or invalidate earlier findings.
 (Remember to sort your results by date to have the most recent articles appear first.)
 Some articles contain errors and you may see errata (correction) reports or retractions.
 These initial reports of methods and findings are referred to as Primary Literature.
 Often other experts will submit follow-up Comments and /or Letters to the Editor.

 On occasion, experts will write Review articles which provide a state-of-the-art update for a field.
 This synthesis of previous work can help new researchers in a field become familiar with the current trends, names, and theories in a discipline.
 These reviews of primary research reports are called Secondary Literature, and they have great value; but do not mistake them for the original Primary Research articles that contain the full details of experiments with the elements mentioned above.